 – to cure warts (the milky latex)

-With very low or even no toxicity at all, dandelion can be drink as tea on a daily basis.
+With very low or even no toxicity at all, dandelion can be drunk as tea on a daily basis.

 Most scientific studies of dandelion have been made on animals, not people.